SciRooPlot/SciRooPlot/README.md

 make

 The user entry point is the CreatePlots.cxx file.
-You can also define your own MyPlotting.cxx and adjust the add_executable() function in CMakeLists.txt accordingly
+You can also define your own MyPlotting.cxx and adjust the add_executable() function in CMakeLists.txt accordingly.

-To generate the documenation run
+To generate the documenation run:

 cd PlottingFramework/doxygen